 As a medicinal plant, rosemary has a wide array of benefits.
 The herb contains substances that are useful for improving digestion and increasing circulation.
 Rosemary essential oil can help with hair growth and stimulates our brains to foster better memory.

 As an herb for cooking, Rosemary’s aroma and taste are sought after.
 Rosemary has a wide range of notes like lavender, sage, pine and pepper.
 It is perfect for poultry, vegetables, breads, and deep flavored meats.
-That being said, let’s move on to
+That being said, let’s move on to the substitutes!